50 Top Logo Examples to Inspire and Elevate Your Brand Identity

 Another massive mistake entrepreneurs make is focusing on the solution more than the problem.
 Thinking of the product you want to build is more fun, but this can often lead to the wrong product to solve that problem.

 Focusing on the problem rather than the solution allows you to understand it at a fundamental level.
 A single problem might have several different solutions.
-Before you build the first solution you think of, make sure you've considered all of them and go with the best one based on your research.
+Before you build the first solution you think of, make sure you’ve considered all of them and go with the best one based on your research.
+This deep understanding can help you develop a viable business model that aligns with your goals.

 Another mistake entrepreneurs make is spending too much time, money, and energy building out an entire product or business before validating their idea, which is the most costly mistake you can make.